October 24, 2018

 Crafting an impactful pitch is really an exercise of clarity.
 It’s about going through the painful task of finding the essence of the organization.
 It’s hard because simplifying your message means sifting through all the information, eliminating anything unnecessary and identifying the important parts to keep.
 And keep doing this until you have the most simple, clear and impactful pitch possible.

 It takes a lot of work.
-In today’s episode we follow a few organizations who going through Fast Pitch, a program provided by Social Venture Partners of Calgary, to help charities craft a strong pitch.
-We sit in in some of their sessions and take a behind the curtain look of what it takes to develop a simple, clear and impactful pitch.
+In today’s episode, we follow a few organizations going through Fast Pitch, a program provided by Social Venture Partners of Calgary, to help charities craft a strong pitch.
+We sit in some of their sessions and take a behind the curtain look at what it takes to develop a simple, clear and impactful pitch.